picture from COYOTE SCHOOL NEWS

 Time is allowed for Q & A.

-In a class-size group, the students are free to pass around the original materials
+In a class-size group, students are free to pass around the original materials.

-These three books are about Carl Erik and his family who emigrate from Sweden to America in 1868, I talk about the reasons (push and pull) that drove them to emigrate, about what they took with them, what they left behind, and what happened to them after they got to their new country.
+Using these three books about Carl Erik and his family who emigrate from Sweden in 1868, I talk about the reasons people emigrate, about what they take with them, what they leave behind, and what happens to them after they get to their new country.

 I ask the students to imagine they are emigrants - how they would feel leaving their own country, and what they would take with them if they could only take one thing.